February 2006 Archives

 Different disciplines have different vocabularies for the same phenomena that are equally valid, but in the case of public goods economists can do better then the simple "commons" parable.
 Economists define "public" goods and distinguish them from from "private" goods.
 A public "good" benefits society and can counteract a "bad".
 The definition is refined by considering concepts of "excludability" and "rivalry".
 Lighthouses are the prototypical public good, with non-excludability and non-rivalry, as is national defense.
 No one can be excluded from using a lighthouse or public defense, and one person's use does not hamper another persons use.
 For a non-rivalrous good the marginal cost of consumption is zero -- it doesn't impose on society.
 Non-excludability of a resource, whether it's a light from a lighthouse, national defense, or a broadcast on public airways, is a requirement for a "public good", as is non-rivalry.

 Economists further refine these ideas by distinguishing between pure and impure public goods, and pure and impure private goods.
 A lecture in a public auditorium is an impure public good.
-Although many people can listen, each person who listens limits the future number of other people who can listen in the space and is in this way rivalrous.
-Ocean fisheries are similiarly impure public goods, because they are rivalrous, although they people for centuries imagined the oceans a limitless resource.
+Although many people can listen, each person who listens limits the future number of other people who can listen in the space, and is in this way rivalrous.
+Ocean fisheries are similarly impure public goods, because they are rivalrous, although people for centuries imagined the oceans as a limitless resource.

 This framework is not perfect for determining whether a good is public or private.
 Close examination of such a complex problem is still difficult, but the framework makes it easier to discern whether a problem has more public features or private.
 Perhaps in a case of nationalized medicine like Spain, antibiotics are not purely private or public, however from a global perspective, antibiotics are private goods.
 Antibiotic resistance is a global problem.